IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The command name contains a null-terminated ASCII string giving the last component of the path name of the executable image running in the process that sent the packet, truncated to 20 characters.
-It may be a null string if the executable image name is unknown.
+It might be a null string if the executable image name is unknown.

 The effective command name contains a null-terminated ASCII string giving the last component of the path name of the executable image running in some process, truncated to 20 characters.
-It may be a null string if the executable image name is unknown.
+It might be a null string if the executable image name is unknown.

 ## LINKTYPE_PPI